What's your name?

 We added a priming treatment.
 The idea is to activate System 2 for the shopper.
 Where System 1 cares about the short-term (impulsive emotional side), System 2 cares about the long-term (rational side).

-Now when the user reaches the product page we show a welcome message and ask them to make a selection:
+Now when the user reaches the product page we show a welcome message and ask them to make a selection (click to see zoomed image):

 This activates System 2.
 We fully expect most shoppers to select, “I want to change my life for the long term” option.
 Who wouldn’t?
-When they do that we show them this screen (notice we’ve eliminated the one-time purchase option):
+When they do that we show them this screen (click to see zoomed image).
+Notice we’ve eliminated the one-time purchase option.

 The user will be surprised but immediately remember, “Oh that’s right, I did say I wanted long-term benefits”.
 It’s now 7% more likely people will stick with this choice.